sigstore/docs/content/en/cosign/git_support.md

 ### Key Generation and Management

-To generate keys using a Git provider, you can use the `cosign generate-key-pair` command with the as the last argument `github://` or `gitlab://`.
+To generate keys using a Git provider, you can use the `cosign generate-key-pair` command with the last argument `github://` or `gitlab://`.
 For example:

 ```shell